Local Hour: Zas Is In A Bed

 I still am assuming that they know all sorts of things that I don't know about how a player can grow and what a player looks like in practice to make him the ninth guy that they're guaranteeing this money.

-I think it's really easy to be skeptical of it because they're giving a player $15 million a year, which, by the way, in today's NBA is not a lot of money, but they're giving $15 million a year to a guy who has kind of done nothing so far.
+I think it's really easy to be skeptical of it because they're giving a player $15 million a year, which by the way, way, in today's NBA is not a lot of money, but they're giving $15 million a year to a guy who has kind of done nothing so far.

 So I get like we've been waiting for four years for this guy who they seemingly love to do something.
 So I can understand the skepticism, but two things.